AminAbd/Ameen_LangGraph/README.md

 **Usage**: Open `Parallelization.ipynb` to learn how to implement parallel node execution with fan-out/fan-in patterns and handle concurrent state updates using reducers.

+## 18. Sub Graphs

+A demonstration of **sub-graphs** in LangGraph, which allow you to create and manage different states in different parts of your graph.
+This is particularly useful for multi-agent systems, where teams of agents each have their own state and responsibilities.
+Demonstrates how to create separate sub-graphs with their own state schemas (e.g., `FailureAnalysisState` for failure analysis, `QuestionSummarizationState` for question summarization), and how communication between parent and sub-graphs works through **overlapping state keys**.
+The parent graph can pass data to sub-graphs via shared keys (e.g., `cleaned_logs`), and sub-graphs can return results to the parent through their output schemas (e.g., `fa_summary`, `report`).
+Shows how to compile sub-graphs separately and then add them as nodes to the parent graph, enabling modular, reusable graph components.
+Demonstrates using `output_schema` to control which state keys are exposed from sub-graphs, allowing sub-graphs to have internal working state while only exposing relevant output keys.
+This pattern is essential for building complex multi-agent workflows where different agents handle specialized tasks with their own state management needs.

+**Usage**: Open `Sub_graphs.ipynb` to learn how to create modular sub-graphs and manage communication between parent and child graphs using overlapping state keys.

+## 19. Map Reduce

+A demonstration of the **map-reduce pattern** in LangGraph, showing how to decompose tasks into parallel sub-tasks and then aggregate results.
+Demonstrates a two-phase workflow: **(1) Map phase** - breaking a task into smaller sub-tasks that can be processed in parallel (e.g., generating multiple jokes about different subjects), and **(2) Reduce phase** - aggregating results from all parallel sub-tasks (e.g., selecting the best joke from all generated jokes).
+Shows how to use **`Send`** to dynamically create parallel execution paths: the `continue_to_jokes` function returns a list of `Send` objects that trigger the `generate_joke` node multiple times in parallel, once for each subject.
+Demonstrates how sub-graphs with their own state schemas (like `JokeState`) can receive input via `Send` even when their state doesn't match the parent graph's state schema.
+Shows how reducers (like `operator.add`) aggregate parallel results back into the parent state.
+This pattern is essential for efficiently processing large datasets or generating multiple variations where independent parallel operations can significantly improve performance.
+The example generates jokes about multiple subjects in parallel, then selects the best one, demonstrating how map-reduce enables efficient task decomposition and parallelization.

+**Usage**: Open `Map_reduce.ipynb` to learn how to implement the map-reduce pattern using `Send` for dynamic parallelization and reducers for result aggregation.

 ## Setup

 1. Create a `.env` file with your API keys: